 Self Care Treatment

 Prior to each of these gentle, passive stretches trigger points in the muscles should be cleared with self-compression using a tennis ball or other tool.
-This is not an exhaustive list of muscles that might contribute to ITB pain or to a shortened stride but may be useful as a starting point:
+This is not an exhaustive list of muscles that might contribute to ITB pain or to a shortened stride but may be useful as a starting point.

-- Rectus Femoris stretch – This is the only quad that crosses the hip and can restrict hip extension.
+Rectus Femoris stretch – This is the only quad that crosses the hip and can restrict hip extension.

-- TFL stretch – As an assistive hip flexor we want movement here.
+TFL stretch – As an assistive hip flexor we want movement here.

-- Hamstring stretch – This is the primary limitation of the leg swinging forward.
+Hamstring stretch – This is the primary limitation of the leg swinging forward.

-- Spinal erector stretch – Often recruited by weak glutes to assist with extension of the thigh at the hip.
+Spinal erector stretch – Often recruited by weak glutes to assist with extension of the thigh at the hip.

-- Rectus abdominis stretch – The superficial abs become tight, hindering full leg extension.
+Rectus abdominis stretch – The superficial abs become tight, hindering full leg extension.

-- Gluteus maximus – Provides dynamic stretch on the front ITB as the leg extends.
+Gluteus maximus – Provides dynamic stretch on the front ITB as the leg extends.

-- Gluteus medius – Stabilizes the hip and assures proper operation of the TFL.
+Gluteus medius – Stabilizes the hip and assures proper operation of the TFL.

-- Transversus Abdominis –Reduces static load on the spinal erectors and glutes.
+Transversus Abdominis –Reduces static load on the spinal erectors and glutes.

-For reducing ITB pain in the general population, success in any specific maneuver is less important than lengthening the stride.
+Success in any specific maneuver is less important than lengthening the stride.
 Some may find that pain or other limitations in their knees, hips and low back limit their ability to comfortable perform this entire routine.
 If so, modify as needed.

 We want to stretch the front and back aspects of the IT band AND strengthen the muscles that will help maintain that stretch as you walk with a longer and stronger stride.